 It helps to know that a site’s level of user-experience is a ranking factor on search.
 Therefore, it’s important to create a website that delivers pleasant user-experience, as well as quality and relevant content that is meant for real human readers, not bots.

 Are you ready?

 So do you think you’re ready for Adsense or Ad Exchange?
-Find out more once we screen your website for Google-compliance.
-Get started today – Sign up FREE for Doubleclick Ad Exchange.
+Let MonetizeMore optimize your ad revenue starting today!
+Sign up for a Starter account at MonetizeMore today!

 How do I know if my website is ready for AdSense?

 If your site is more than three months old, has more than 30 articles of unique content, and is already generating traffic, you should be ready to apply for an AdSense account.

 - 7 Things About Google that Adsense Publishers Need to Know